Picovoice/porcupine/binding/vue/README.md

 instance of Porcupine instead, check out [Porcupine Web binding](https://www.npmjs.com/package/@picovoice/porcupine-web).

 Create the following functions:
- - `keywordDetectionCallback` function to get the streaming results from the worker:
+ - `keywordDetectionCallback` function to get the streaming results from the worker
- - `isLoadedCallback` function to check if Porcupine has loaded:
+ - `isLoadedCallback` function to check if Porcupine has loaded
- - `isListeningCallback` function to check if Porcupine started/stopped listening for wake word detection:
+ - `isListeningCallback` function to check if Porcupine started/stopped listening for wake word detection
+ - `errorCallback` function to catch any error occurred

 ```typescript
 ...